Here we provide a list of ED&I relevant resources currently available via the School of Biology and University Human Resources.

 We also ask that prior to any interviews, staff take an unconscious bias awareness refresher by looking over the University resources and watching the refresher video produced by the Royal Society.
 For academic staff appointments, we also ask that the selection panel watches this video on common biases during candidate selection.

-Academic staff applying for promotion to grade 8 and 9 can find details about the promotion procedure and submission documents required for Academic promotion here.
-The promotion process from Grade 6 to Grade 7 is currently under review.
+Academic staff applying for promotion to grade 7, 8 and 9 can find details about the promotion procedure and submission documents required for Academic promotion here.
+A recording of the 2020 Promotions Workshop can be viewed here.

 Professional and support staff can similarly undertake a re-grading of their post, following a substantive change in role requirements, via the grading review policy and procedure.